snowplow/documentation/docs/getting-started-with-micro/advanced-usage/index.md

 While in most cases HTTP is sufficient, you may want to enable HTTPS in Micro (for an example of when that’s useful, see [Locally resolving an existing domain name to Micro](/docs/getting-started-with-micro/remote-usage/index.md#locally-resolving-an-existing-domain-name-to-micro)).

 You will need an SSL/TLS certificate in [PKCS 12](https://en.wikipedia.org/wiki/PKCS_12) format (`.p12`).
-Pass your certificate file and its password to the container (using a [bind mount](https://docs.docker.com/storage/bind-mounts/) and an [environment variable](https://docs.docker.com/compose/environment-variables/)).
+Pass your certificate file and its password to the container.
 Don’t forget to expose the HTTPS port (by default, 9543):

 <CodeBlock language="bash">{
 `docker run -p 9090:9090 -p 9543:9543 \\
-  --mount type=bind,source=$(pwd)/my-certificate.p12,destination=/config/ssl-certificate.p12 \\
+  -v $(pwd)/my-certificate.p12:/config/ssl-certificate.p12 \\
   -e MICRO_SSL_CERT_PASSWORD=... \\
   snowplow/snowplow-micro:${versions.snowplowMicro}`
 }</CodeBlock>

 :::note

-For the certificate, the path inside the container must be exactly `/config/ssl-certificate.p12`.
+For the certificate, the path inside the container (the part after `:`) must be exactly `/config/ssl-certificate.p12`.

 :::